mbelnf1/CRM-Nutshell/README.md

 # CRM-Nutshell
-Import a CRM and format it depending on the requirements to reject contacts which do not contain basic information
+Import a CRM and format it depending on the requirements to filter contacts which do not contain basic information like full address, phone numbers, full name and email